-The benefits of green drain cleaning solutions
+The benefits of natural drain cleaning solutions

-1. Freshen drains with baking soda and vinegar
+1. Baking soda and vinegar

-2. Cream of tartar drain fix
+2. Cream of tartar

 Bob Vila (the OG of home repair) suggests another combination to dissolve stubborn bathroom clogs of hair and soap scum.